Table of contents

 White label services handle all of the backend nuts and bolts, but let you add your own branding and present services as your own.
 Lending is complex and potentially risky, so it’s easier and often safer to outsource these tasks to specialists.

 Think of it like using Stripe as a payments interface on your website, or Intercom as your customer service chatbot.
-These tools are embedded and feel like part of your website, but you don’t have to actually build and maintain these technologies
+These are embedded finance tools that feel like part of your website, but you don’t have to actually build and maintain these technologies

 Specifically for lending, white label services can include: